Description

 Be aware that if delete an existing Outlook Express account, the password won't be removed from the Protected Storage.
 In such a case, the utility won't be able to obtain the user-name of the deleted account, and only the password will be shown.

-The MSN Explorer browser stores 2 types of passwords in the Protected Storage:
+The MSN Explorer browser stores 2 types of passwords in the Protected Storage:- Sign-up passwords

 This utility can only show the passwords of the current logged-on user. it cannot reveal the passwords of other users.